syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 # Getting Started with the .NET MAUI DataForm

 This section provides a quick overview of how to get started with the [.NET MAUI DataForm(SfDataForm)](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.html) for .NET MAUI and a walk-through to configure the .NET MAUI DataForm control in a real-time scenario.
-Follow the steps below to add a basic dataForm view to your project.
+Follow the steps below to add .NET MAUI DataForm control to your project.

 ## Prerequisites